International Organisation of Vine and Wine

-The International Organisation of Vine and Wine (Organisation Internationale de la vigne et du vin; OIV) is an intergovernmental organization which deals with technical and scientific aspects of viticulture and winemaking.
+The International Organisation of Vine and Wine (Organisation Internationale de la vigne et du vin; OIV) is an intergovernmental organisation that deals with technical and scientific aspects of viticulture and winemaking.
 The field of OIV includes grape production for all purposes, i.e. not just wine, but also table grapes and raisin production.

-One of the activities of OIV is the compilation of global statistics within its field.
+OIV is the compilation of global statistics within its field.
+One of the main responsibilities for OIV is to establish and maintain standards for the Vine and Wine industry.

-OIV is based in Dijon, and had 49 member states as of 2022.
+OIV is based in Dijon and had 51 member states as of 2024 with China being the most recent addition.

 History

-The earliest forerunners of the OIV are the international conferences held as a reaction to the 19th century phylloxera epidemic, with the five-nation Montpellier Congress held between 26-30 October 1874 being the foremost among these.
-The idea of an international organization came up several times during the coming decades, and finally, on 29 November 1924, eight nations signed an agreement concerned with the creation of an International Wine Office (Office international du vin, OIV) in Paris.
+The earliest forerunners of the OIV are the international conferences held as a reaction to the 19th century phylloxera epidemic, with the five-nation Montpellier Congress held between 26 and 30 October 1874 being the foremost among these.
+The idea of an international organisation came up several times during the coming decades, and finally, on 29 November 1924, eight nations signed an agreement concerned with the creation of an International Wine Office (Office international du vin, OIV) in Paris.
 After that the agreement went back to nations for ratification.
 The first working session was held at Salon de l’Horloge on 3 December 1927.
-On 4 September 1958, the organization's name was changed to the International Vine and Wine Office (Office International de la Vigne et du Vin).
+On 4 September 1958, the organisation's name was changed to the International Vine and Wine Office (Office International de la Vigne et du Vin).

 The current International Organisation of Vine and Wine was established following a 35-nation agreement on 3 April 2001, and replaced the International Vine and Wine Office.
 This agreement went into effect on 1 January 2004.

 Member states

-Scientific wine color determination
+Member States Requirements and Responsibilities

+Countries may apply to become a part of the OIV.
+Once a country has applied, if a majority of the current member states does not oppose, the new country may be admitted.
+After the admission is granted, the new member country has twelve months to submit its instrument of admission to the Director General.

+Member countries of the OIV have membership requirements that must be met in order to sustain their status.
+Some requirements include selecting a representative for the General Assembly from each country.
+This procedure ensures that each member country is an active participant.
+Furthermore, the OIV hosts an annual Congress where researchers and scientists within the Wine and Vine field present their findings.
+The Congress is conducted and hosted by a member country, and rotates each year.

+The most recent country to join the OIV is China.
+China officially joined the OIV on May 14, 2024, after a six-month consultation period.
+China possesses the third largest area of planted vineyard globally, and their membership will develop greater collaboration and trade.
+The OIV now encompasses approximately 85% of planted vineyard surface worldwide.

+Structure

+The OIV organisational structure consists of a General Assembly, Executive Committee, Steering Committee, OIV Scientific and Technical Committee, Director General and General secretariat The numerous committees of the OIV ensures a collaborative organisation.